 Located in Barrington, Topaz Drive is the only road in and out of Emerald Acres Cooperative, a residential community of about 100 homes.
 The road crosses over the Oyster River using an undersized culvert that is prone to flooding.
 During the Patriot's Day storm in 2007 the road washed out completely, isolating the community for three days.
 Protecting this neighborhood from future flooding events like this is why we are working together with the community, town and state to redesign and replace the culvert with a 32-foot bridge.

-This new bridge will reduce the flood vulnerability along Topaz Drive, ensuring the road remains safe and reliable for people as our climate changes and more severe storms occur.
+This new bridge, which will be installed by early October 2023, will reduce the flood vulnerability along Topaz Drive, ensuring the road remains safe and reliable for people as our climate changes and more severe storms occur.
 Meanwhile, it will also restore free flow to the stream beneath.
 Currently, most fish can’t move upstream pass the culvert, including American brook trout and American eel.
 New Hampshire Fish and Game has identified Topaz Drive as the #1 culvert in need of replacement in the entire watershed, noting that the Oyster River watershed has the only known occurrence of American brook lamprey in New Hampshire—a state endangered, critically imperiled species.
 Improving under-road passage will enhance fish passage by allowing fish like the lamprey to move freely above and below the new structure.

 Replacing the culvert is also great for wildlife connectivity.
 Various wildlife species, including Blanding’s and spotted turtles, will benefit from the increased access to move freely under the road—making this project a triple win!